 13 Then Abraham looked up and saw a ram caught by its horns in a thicket.
 So he took the ram and sacrificed it as a burnt offering in place of his son.
 14 Abraham named the place Yahweh-Yireh (which means “the Lord will provide”).
 To this day, people still use that name as a proverb: “On the mountain of the Lord it will be provided.”

-As you read through the book of Genesis you will discover the plans that God had from the very beginning for Issac.
-You will find out that when Isaac was approaching the age of40, he was praying in a field when his wife Rebekah came to him.
-And the Lord filled Isaac’s heart with love for the young woman who would become his wife.
+As you read through the book of Genesis, you will discover God's plans for Isaac from the very beginning.
+You will find out that when Isaac was approaching the age of 40, he was praying in a field when his wife Rebekah came to him.
+The Lord filled Isaac’s heart with love for the young woman who would become his wife.
 The two became part of the lineage of Christ.

-The Lord had made promises to Abraham about Issac.
-Not only did God provide for Isaac’s life, but also for his future as part of God’s promise to bring Christ into the world.
+The Lord had made promises to Abraham about Isaac.
+God provided not only for Isaac’s life but also for his future as part of God’s promise to bring Christ into the world.

 Yahweh-Yireh in Hebrew: